-In 1879, George A. Heath bought the house.
-Mr. Heath with his first wife Elzabeth (Harriamn) and later his second wife, Lucinda (Meader) owned the house until 1900 when it was bought by Eben and Mary (Daniels) Lord.
+In 1879, George A. Heath bought the house with his first wife Elzabeth (Harriman) and later his second wife, Lucinda (Meader), owned the house until 1900.
+George Heath’s heirs then sold the property to A.C.
+Kennett (yes, that Kennett).
+Two weeks later, he sold it to Mary E. (Daniels) Lord.

 …and many other nooks and crannies